gitlabhq/gitlabhq/doc/install/kubernetes/gitlab_runner_chart.md

  - `runnerRegistrationToken` - The Registration Token for adding new Runners to the GitLab Server.
 This must be retrieved from your GitLab Instance.
 See the [GitLab Runner Documentation](../../ci/runners/README.md#creating-and-registering-a-runner) for more information.

+Unless you need to specify additional configuration, you are [ready to install](#installing-gitlab-runner-using-the-helm-chart).

 ### Other configuration

 The rest of the configuration is [documented in the `values.yaml`](https://gitlab.com/charts/charts.gitlab.io/blob/master/charts/gitlab-runner/values.yaml) in the chart repository.